dusk-rs/dusk-core/README.md

-# RedRune Network Core
+# Dusk Shared Core

-All modules in RedRune that use internal/external network connections, excluding the client, are dependent upon this project.
+All modules in Dusk that use internal/external network connections, excluding the client, are dependent upon this project.